Coming to work in Ireland

-If you intend to come to work in Ireland you need to know the rules about the formalities involved in travelling to Ireland, the rules about permission to land in Ireland.
+If you intend to come to work in Ireland you need to know the rules about the formalities involved in travelling to Ireland and the rules about permission to land in Ireland.
 It would be helpful to know general information about who is entitled to come to Ireland and about living in Ireland before you come here.

 You may find out about job vacancies and how to begin the process of finding a job in Ireland.